IBOR Transition Overview

 The full Protocol text can be found here.

-CARR has also published recommended fallback language for Floating Rate Notes (FRN’s) referencing CDOR and CORRA as well as recommended FRN conventions for CORRA.
+CARR also published recommended fallback language for Floating Rate Notes (FRN’s) referencing CDOR and CORRA as well as recommended FRN conventions for CORRA.

 How CIBC supports the CDOR transition

-CIBC is actively engaging with industry bodies and market participants to support a smooth transition away from CDOR.
+CIBC is actively engaged with industry bodies and market participants to support a smooth transition away from CDOR.
 Internally, CIBC has put into place a comprehensive CDOR Transition Program that covers all aspects of the transition, including client communication, contract digitization & remediation, operational readiness, product transition strategy, risk management and financial controls.

 If you have any questions, please contact us at: [email protected]